 ACCOUNTS & AUDIT

-The Annual Budget sets out the Council’s spending plans for the financial year and shows how these are to be found including the contribution from council tax payers via the Council Precept.
+The Annual Budget sets out the Council’s spending plans for the financial year and shows how these are to be funded including the contribution from council tax payers via the Council Precept.

 Annual Accounts and Governance Statement